-The results of our audit procedures disclosed certain instances of noncompliance with the aforementioned code sections.
+The results of our auditing procedures disclosed certain instances of noncompliance with the aforementioned code sections.
 These instances of noncompliance were considered in forming our opinion on compliance.
-Our finding and recommendation and your response are disclosed below.
+Our findings and recommendations and your responses are disclosed below:

-Purchase Clerk.
+Board of Supervisors/Assistant Purchase Clerk.